 - Timing is a common concern in this space: There's an exclusivity period in an LOI, and people get very focused on the specific dates that are in there, and sometimes lose track of the bigger picture.
 Keep in mind that if capital is in place, the process is moving along, and third parties like legal and accounting are generally working toward those milestones, it’s uncommon for a deal to fall apart because it moves past that deadline.

 - This year, sponsors utilizing representation and warranty policies in transactions should note that there have been reports of longer timelines than normal in the underwriting process, for two main reasons: One, insurers are being inundated right now amid the current acute deal flow, and two, there’s a growing trend of insurers starting to be more aggressive on terms, and conducting more thorough diligence calls than the “yes/no” formality calls of the past.
 Where a year ago it might have been possible to squeeze in the underwriting process and be done with the rep and warranty policy in 10 days, it could be weeks now.

 - It’s probably a good idea to leave extra time for any diligence being performed; if a transaction is not far along by early December, completing a transaction by year-end is most likely not feasible.
 Even heading into 2021, with the pandemic still raging and a vaccination taking time to reach the broader population, expect diligence to take longer and for the deal environment to remain as it has for the last six months of 2020.

-InsightCenter Stage with CohnReznick: Turning Rock PartnersGet to know David Markus of Turning Rock Partners as he shares insights as a member of the independent sponsor community.
+InsightCenter Stage with CohnReznick: Hullson PartnersGet to know Sam Henderson and Michael Hullings as they share insights as members of the independent sponsor community.